This article describes the largest zoo in England and is intended to answer the question: Is it worth visiting London Zoo?

-Entrance fees London Zoo: The entrance fee is different and depends on the season and costs at our last check in January 2020 for adults converted just under 30 euros, for children from 3 years only a few euros less, children under 3 years do not pay entrance to London Zoo.
+Entrance fees London Zoo: The entrance fee is different and depends on the season and costs at our last check in January 2022 for adults around 30 Pounds, for children from 3 years only a few euros less, children under 3 years do not pay entrance to London Zoo.
 There are various prices and other discounts, for example for students and seniors.

 Problem: Long queues at the zoo cash desk: The London Zoo is extremely popular.
 You often have to queue very long at the entrance of the zoo.
 Those who buy a ticket in advance and pay a little more can enjoy a much shorter queue.
 The whole thing is called “Ticket Fast Track”, thus translated “ticket for the fast queue”.
 It is mostly worth it, hardly any tourist has time and desire to spend a part of a valuable holiday day in the queue.

 London Pass including admission to the zoo: If you have a London Pass, you will be admitted to the zoo free of charge.
 This interesting ticket for more than 50 sights in London is worthwhile for tourists who want to see several big sights.
 More info here